 Initially, the project consisted of two ceramic industries located in Colombia, Las Tapias 3 and Santander.
 For the second crediting period, the Las Tapias 3 ceramic industry voluntarily conducted the withdrawal of its participation in the project activity.
 Therefore, the second crediting period will claim emission reductions generated only by Santander Ceramic Industry.

 In 2008, Las Tapias 3 and Santander Ceramic Industries invested in the replacement of their low efficient kilns.
 In addition, the entrepreneurs from these factories also planned to replace a large part of their coal consumption with renewable biomasses.
-On 20/02/2008, Santander Ceramic began the construction of new and more efficient kilns in order to replace baseline kilns.
-This date established the project start date.
-Las Tapias 3 began the construction of new kilns on 01/08/2008.
-In 2009, Santander Ceramic Industry began to use small fractions of renewable biomass.
+Santander Ceramic began the construction of the new kilns on 20/02/2008, date established as the project start date.
+Later, Las Tapias 3 began the construction of new kilns on 01/08/2008.
+The fuel switch started in 2009, when Santander Ceramic Industry began to use small fractions of renewable biomass.
+Table below summarize the project’s timeline: